crossplane/crossplane/design/design-doc-composition.md

 connection details in order to enable applications to leverage the underlying composed resources.

-Composite resource cannot naively aggregate the various connection secrets of their composed resources.
+Composite resources cannot naively aggregate the various connection secrets of their composed resources.
 Secrets are a map of strings to byte arrays and there is no guarantee that two composed resources won't expose connection details using the same key; for example two composed resources could both expose the `username` detail.

-This document proposes that the connection secrets exposed by a composite resource define a contract that must be fulfilled by the composed resources.
+This document proposes that the connection details exposed by a composite resource form a contract that must be fulfilled by its composed resources.
 For
 example:

 ```yaml